 The church bells rang when Jimmy was born, when he was married and when he died – a lovely trilogy made famous during the great war years by chanteuse Édith Piaf.
 Listen to Ben Heppner sing Nickel’s arrangement.

 SATB a cappella – CP 1094 – 1:50

-This is a fun and funny Jamaican folk-song arranged for high school choir with suggestions by the composer on how to spice up the performance with simple (but effective) choreography.
-Contains four short solos such as “I gotta pig that’s nice and greasy – all you ladies shake it easy!”
+This is a fun and funny Jamaican folk-song – made famous by Harry Belafonte.
+The workers rebel!
+This was arranged for high school choir with suggestions by the composer on how to spice up the performance with simple (but effective) choreography.
+It contains four short solos such as “I gotta pig that’s nice and greasy – all you ladies shake it easy!”

 Kettle Valley Railway